AuthorizeNet/sdk-ruby/README.md

 ## Installation

-Goto the Authorize.Net SDK download page and download the Ruby gem.
+Go to the Authorize.Net SDK download page and download the Ruby gem.
 Then
 ````
   > gem install authorize-net-1.5.1.gem
 ````